 The Kennel Club’s position

 We believe it is vital that those living in rented accommodation are able to have their pets living with them.
-With rental accommodation restrictions one of the biggest causes of dogs being taken to rescue centres or rehomed, the Bill would be an important step towards reducing the number of abandoned dogs each year.
+With rental accommodation restrictions one of the biggest causes of dogs being take to rescue centres or rehomed, the new Model Tenancy Agreement and the proposed Bill are both important steps towards reducing the number of abandoned dogs each year.

 As well as this, pet ownership has numerous positive health and social benefits.
 Daily exercise and the companionship provided by owning a dog improves mental, physical and emotional health, saving the NHS an estimated £2.45 billion annually1.
 It is important that pet owners are not separated from their pets so that they can continue to enjoy the benefits of dog ownership.